The Division of Employee Health provides services to the Employees of East Carolina University in the following areas:

-If you have an exposure occurs after hours at an ECU clinic, the clinic personnel should order a blood exposure panel source patient (rapid HIV, Hepatitis B surface antigen, Hepatitis B core antibody, Hepatitis B surface antibody and Hepatitis C antibody).
+If you have an exposure that occurs after hours at an ECU clinic, the clinic personnel should order a blood exposure panel on the source patient (rapid HIV, Hepatitis B surface antigen, Hepatitis B core antibody, Hepatitis B surface antibody and Hepatitis C antibody).

 If the rapid HIV test on the source patient is positive, the exposed employee should report to the Emergency Department immediately to initiate PEP.

 Contact Prospective Health on the next business day to resume blood exposure management and surveillance.

 ALL employee injuries must be reported to Donna Davis at 252-328-6166.
 If you need medical attention, Donna Davis will make an appointment for you to be seen in our office.

 Dial 911 for assistance.
 Once care has been established, have your supervisor report the incident to the Office of Environmental Health and Safety as soon as possible.

 Your supervisor will contact the Office of Environmental Health and Safety, which administers the Workers Compensation Program, 252-328-6166.